ansells/octave_chat/README.md

 - Error handling for API failures
 - No sensitive data logging

-## Future Enhancements
+## Future Enhancements / TODOs

-- Advanced message formatting
 - Change tool-calling to an MCP client/server
 - Unit testing
+- Add support for access to the structured data returned by the tools
+  - Link to export enriched data to a CSV file
+  - Link to automatically compose an email to the person
 - User authentication and session management
 - Chat history persistence
 - Message export functionality